-- Some users report poor smell
+- Some users report unpleasant smell

 This radiant foil attic insulation by US Energy Products is a solid option when paired with another insulating material like foam board or blanket insulation, because radiant foil can reflect up to 97 percent of radiant heat.
 The secondary insulator resists the flow of the residual heat.
 This insulation is easy to cut with a utility knife or scissors and simple to install with staples, nails, or an adhesive.

 The insulation acts as a sandwich, with two layers of reflective metalized aluminum polyester film on the outside and two layers of polyethylene air bubbles on the inside.
 The air bubbles reduce the flow of heat, while the foil reflects the radiant heat.
 This construction keeps homes cool in warmer climates and warm in colder weather.

 - Type: Radiant foil

 - Material: Aluminum polyester and polyethylene